TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-It has two funcionalities.
+It has two functionalities available.

-A login panel in `/login.php`:
+A login panel at `/login.php`:

 <br />